Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Intractability results for pseudo-Boolean optimization

 Our intractability result, which is closely related to theorem~5.1 in~ \cite{ChaSreHar08} and theorem 7 in~\cite{FaeMunPok22}, implies that there exists no class of graphs with unbounded treewidth for which every BQO problem on these graphs can be solved in time polynomial in the treewidth.
-More precisely, for every sequence of graphs $\bra{G_k}_{k=1}^\infty$ indexed by treewidth $k$, there exists a choice of objective function coefficients $c$ such that the runtime of any algorithm that solves the BQO problem is super-polynomial in treewidth $k$.
-In theorem~5.1 of~\cite{ChaSreHar08}, the authors prove a similar result for the inference problem on binary pair-wise graphical models.
+More precisely, for every sequence of graphs $\bra{G_k}_{k=1}^\infty$ indexed by the treewidth $k$, there exists a choice of objective function coefficients $c$ such that the runtime of any algorithm that solves the BQO problem is super-polynomial in the treewidth $k$.
+In theorem~5.1 of~\cite{ChaSreHar08}, the authors prove a similar result for the inference problem on binary pairwise graphical models.
 It is known that this inference problem can be formulated as a BQO problem.
-However, we state an independent proof since first our proof is direct; \ie it is concerned with a BQO problem and not inference, and second theorem~5.1 in~\cite{ChaSreHar08} is proved under the stronger assumption $\NP \not\subseteq \P/ \poly$, where $\P/ \poly$ denotes the class of decision problems that can be solved by a polynomial-time Turing machine with \emph{advice} strings of length polynomial in the input size.
+However, we state an independent proof since first our proof is direct; \ie it is concerned with a BQO problem and not inference, and second theorem~5.1 in~\cite{ChaSreHar08} is proved under the stronger assumption $\NP \not\subseteq \P/ \poly$, where $\P/ \poly$ denotes the class of decision problems that can be solved by a polynomial-time Turing machine with advice strings of length polynomial in the input size.
 Unlike other polynomial-time classes such as $\P$ or $\BPP$, the class $\P/ \poly$, is considered impractical for computing.
-In theorem 7 of~\cite{FaeMunPok22}, the authors prove an intractability result similar to ours, for quadratically constrained quadratic optimization problems and their reduction arguments relies on the fact that the optimization problem has linear and quadratic constraints.
-In spite of these technical differences, we should mention that our proof technique follows the general scheme first proposed in~\cite{ChaSreHar08} and later refined in~\cite{FaeMunPok22}.
+In theorem 7 of~\cite{FaeMunPok22}, the authors prove an intractability result similar to ours for quadratically constrained quadratic optimization problems, and their reduction arguments rely on the fact that the optimization problem has linear and quadratic constraints.
+Despite these technical differences, our proof technique follows the general scheme first proposed in~\cite{ChaSreHar08} and later refined in~\cite{FaeMunPok22}.

-Our proof relies on the next theorem, which is essentially a consequence of the celebrated graph minor theorem~\cite{ChekChu16}.
+We make use of the next theorem, which is essentially a consequence of the celebrated graph minor theorem~\cite{ChekChu16}.
 The proof of this theorem is stated inside the proof of theorem~7 in~\cite{FaeMunPok22}.
 We include it here for completeness.

 \begin{theorem} Any planar graph $\bar G$ with $n$ nodes is a minor of any graph $G$ with treewidth at least $\kappa(n) \in O(n^{98}\poly\log(n))$.
 Furthermore, there is a randomized algorithm that, given $G$, outputs the sequence of minor operations transforming $G$ into $\bar G$ in time $O(\poly(|V(G)|\cdot\kappa(n)))$, with high probability. \end{theorem}